AccelerationConsortium/ac-microcourses/docs/courses/capstone/overview.md

 ## 🎯 Learning Outcomes

-- Propose a self-driving lab via a schematic figure
+- Create and illustrate a detailed schematic figure to propose a self-driving lab
-- Write a white paper for the self-driving laboratory
+- Compose a concise white paper on the self-driving laboratory
-- Present the proposal to a team of scientists
+- Deliver a persuasive and clear presentation of the self-driving lab proposal to a team of scientists
-- Design and execute a capstone project at the AC Training Lab
+- Develop and implement a capstone project at the AC Training Lab, demonstrating applied knowledge, problem-solving, and project management skills
-- Provide a project update with proposed next steps
+- Compile a detailed project update, including proposed next steps, to demonstrate strategic planning and the ability to evaluate ongoing progress
-- Share the designs, data, and documentation publicly
+- Exhibit and disseminate the project's designs, data, and documentation publicly

 ## 🛠️ Competencies/Skills